Sanmeet007/inkscribe/readme.md

-# Template repository
+# servlet_template

-This is a templte repository for servlet web application in java
+This is a simple web app template repository with maven